Posts

 General News

-open plan kitchen and living space with layered lighting opening up onto garden beyond
+open plan kitchen and living space with layered lighting opening up onto garden beyond showing great interior lighting

 Creating an interior design project without a lighting designer is like going out for dinner and only eating what’s in the bread basket.
 The bread may be excellent, but you’re missing out on many more interesting dishes.
 Expertly placed lighting adds another dimension to a space, bringing an interior design project to life.

 Great lighting creates depth and height, cosy spots, and draws attention to your most impressive areas.
 It’s all about the balance of light and shade and bringing new energy to an interior.
 An architect or interior designer may just draw a grid of downlights into their plans for your interior, which won’t do justice to what they have designed.
-Calling in lighting experts to work in harmony with your interior designer or architect will maximise the impact of your space.
+Calling in lighting design experts to work in harmony with your interior designer or architect will maximise the impact of your space.

 We asked Design Associate Sabrina Fiorina to highlight the importance of lighting in interior design.